GreatFruitOmsk/pyqtdeploy-mirror/doc/development_version.rst

 Working with the Development Version
 ====================================

-The source of pyqtdeploy is held in a public read-only `Mercurial <http:mercurial.selenic.com>`_ repository at http://www.riverbankcomputing.com/hg/pyqtdeploy/.
+The source of :program:`pyqtdeploy` is held in a public read-only `Mercurial <http:mercurial.selenic.com>`_ repository at http://www.riverbankcomputing.com/hg/pyqtdeploy/.
 In order to clone the repository, run the following command::